Chandler Martin: Baltimore Ravens

 Martin signed with the Baltimore Ravens as an undrafted free agent on May 4, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Martin made three appearances for Baltimore as a practice squad elevation, recording five combined tackles.
+In Week 13 against the Cincinnati Bengals, Martin suffered a torn ACL, ending his season.